Enoch and Jesus’ Age 12 Visit to the Temple

 The year number of Enoch’s disappearance is likely the day-number within Jesus’ life of when Jesus’ remained behind at the temple.
 The date number within Jesus’ life can be computed by adding 4270 days to the first day of Jesus’ life.
 The math is this: 4008629 AAN + 4270 = 4012899 AAN.
 The report is this:

 Visit to the Temple

 |Fri||11001-04-09 AA||26 Oct 12 NS||28 Oct 765 AUC||4012899 AAN|

 |1501-04-09 FE||28 Oct 12 OS||28 Oct 12 AD||1725742 JDN|

-Note this is beyond the millennium date that would be the expected point for this visit.
-The date in question is not unknown to the charts, it adds yet another detail that matters.
+This is beyond the exact millennium date that might be the expected point for this visit.
+But, date in question is not unknown to the charts, it adds yet another detail that matters.

 The Month and Day of the Visit

 By inspection on the previous report it can be seen that the Bible Calendar month is 4 and the day is 9.
 This date is important because it maps to an exact date in the history of ancient Israel.
 It is the date that Nebuchadnezzar’s Babylonian army broke through the city walls and entered into the temple.
 The following is the account: